Inflectra/rapise-documentation/docs/Libraries/Spreadsheet.md

 <a name="GetRange"></a>
 #### GetRange

-Cell range used in DoSequental and in DoRandom.
+Cell range used in DoSequential and in DoRandom.

 ```javascript
 GetRange()